-The Azrieli Group, through Granite Hacarmel, holds 100% of the rights in Supergas and 100% of the rights in G.E.S., as detailed above.
+Azrieli Group, through Granite Hacarmel, holds 100% of the rights in Supergas and 100% of the rights in G.E.S., as detailed above.
+For details regarding the signing of an agreement for the sale of the Company's holdings in Supergas through the sale of its holdings in Granite Hacarmel, see Section 1.2.3.4 above.

-A summary of the business results of the Granite segment follows:
+The table below presents a summary of the business results of the Granite segment: